msa-em/nanocartography/02_orientation.md

-It should be noted that this is slightly different than how this topic is typically presented with the angle between planes being derived for each crystallographic system in addition to the d-spacing within a crystal (Carter et al., 1996).
+It should be noted that this is slightly different than how this topic is typically presented with the angle between planes being derived for each crystallographic system in addition to the d-spacing within a crystal {cite:p}`carter1996transmission`.
 While this is important for the analysis of diffraction patterns, it does not account for calculating the normal for any plane within any crystal.
 It is well known (and is often the basis of materials science education) that the description of the normal